Sharing Buckets¶

 }

-This permission set allows bob and jane@uab.edu to download files but not to move, overwrite, delete, or otherwise interact with them.
-Notice that the Resource value has changed from just bucket1 to bucket1/*.
-We can set this Resource value to different paths and objects to limit the permissions granted.
-For example:
+to download files but not to move, overwrite, delete, or otherwise interact with them.
+Notice that the Resource value has changed from just bucket1

-For the last two examples, bob and jane@uab.edu will not have permission to download any files outside of the test_folder folder.
+folder.
 All permissions are implicitly denied unless explicitly given in the policy statements.

-Common Actions
+Common Actions¶

 Being able to download a file is only one possible action you may want to give permission for.
 Uploading files as well as altering the policy of the bucket may also be useful to give permissions for.
 Here is a short list of common actions you may want to give permissions for:

-5. s3:GetBucketPolicy: view the current bucket policy
+: view the current bucket policys3:PutBucketPolicy

-6. s3:PutBucketPolicy: change the current bucket policy
+: change the current bucket policy

 A full list of Actions for UAB LTS can be seen on the Ceph docs.

-Example Policies
+Example Policies¶

-Read-Only for All Files
+Read-Only for All Files¶

-This will give permissions to bob and jane@uab.edu for bucket bucket1.
-The permissions will include bucket access (the list-bucket statement) as well as read-only permissions for all objects in the bucket (the read-only statement).
+statement).
 Specifically, they will be able to copy the files from the bucket to another bucket or a local file system.

 {